afragen/add-custom-header-images/readme.txt

 Tags: headers, rotate headers
 Requires at least: 3.4
 Tested up to: 3.4.1
-Stable tag: 0.5.2
+Stable tag: 0.5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Remove default headers and load custom headers from specific page in TwentyEleven based theme.
+Remove default headers and load custom headers from specific page in a TwentyTen or TwentyEleven based theme.

 == Description ==

-A plugin that should be able to remove default headers for TwentyEleven and add custom headers based upon the article written by <a href="http://juliobiason.net/2011/10/25/twentyeleven-with-easy-rotating-header-images/">Julio Biason</a>.
+A plugin that should be able to remove default headers for TwentyTen or TwentyEleven theme and add custom headers based upon the article written by <a href="http://juliobiason.net/2011/10/25/twentyeleven-with-easy-rotating-header-images/">Julio Biason</a>.

 == Installation ==